The Symmetric Convex Ordering: A Novel Partial Order for B-DMCs Ordering the Information Sets of Polar Codes: Introduction

-A question of both theoretical and practical interest since the invention of polar codes has been: How large is $\mathcal{A}_{N}(W)\cap \mathcal{A}_{N}(V)$, for two given channels $W$ and $V$.
-Two partial orders have been pointed out in~\cite{1669570} for the information sets of polar codes: Any binary erasure channel (BEC) provides good indices for all other B-DMCs having smaller Bhattacharyya parameters, and any channel which is degraded with respect to another B-DMC provides good indices for the upgraded channel.
-Another partial order was noticed in \cite[Theorem 1]{6621586} showing that any symmetric B-DMC provides good indices for the BEC of the same variational distance.
+Another `not so hidden' characteristic of \eqref{eq:vague_def_info_set} is the reliance of the definition on a specific channel.
+This apparent observation led to a question of both theoretical and practical interest after the invention of polar codes: How large is $\mathcal{A}_{N}(W)\cap \mathcal{A}_{N}(V)$, for two given channels $W$ and $V$.
+Two partial orders have been pointed out in~\cite{1669570} which order the information sets of polar codes: Any binary erasure channel provides good indices for all other B-DMCs having smaller Bhattacharyya parameters, and any channel which is degraded with respect to another B-DMC provides good indices for the upgraded channel\footnote{$W$ is upgraded with respect to $V$ if and only if $V$ is degraded with respect to $W$.}.
+In this paper, we will show that these partial orderings can be studied in the context of a stochastic order known as convex ordering.
+Interestingly, it will turn out that the solution to the efficient computation problem found in \cite{6557004} is closely tied to the notion of convex ordering.